Mobile Banking

 Advantages of Mobile Banking

 The primary advantage is convenience.
 Users can bank anytime, anywhere, without waiting in lines.
 This accessibility allows for better financial management, as users can check balances before making purchases to avoid overdrafts.
 Speed is another benefit.
-Mobile check deposits clear faster than waiting to visit a branch, and P2P payments are often instant.
+Mobile check deposits clear faster than waiting to visit a bank branch, and P2P payments are often instant.
 Furthermore, the immediate nature of push notifications helps users detect unauthorized transactions the moment they occur, enabling quicker responses to potential fraud.
 For banks, it reduces operational costs associated with maintaining physical branches.

 Disadvantages and Risks